 Like a space blanket or a couple of extra-large trash bags.

-In addition to these items, I typically carry pepper spray, a tooth brush, toilet paper, and a cell phone (turned off--it's only for emergency use).
+In addition to these items, I typically carry pepper spray, a tooth brush (I cope better in crises with clean teeth), toilet paper, and a cell phone (turned off--it's only for emergency use).
 When we hike with our children, everyone carries a whistle, and we enforce the rule that we all stay together as a group.
 It is also critical to let someone outside your party know the details of your trip plan and when to call authorities if you fail to return.

-.
-Here are some traits that I think are essential to both outdoor survival and critical thinking.
-I'm sure I've missed some, and would welcome suggestions for more:
+Here are some habits that I think are essential to both outdoor survival and critical thinking.
+I've undoubtedly omitted some, and would welcome suggestions:

-Instead of replaying an argument with a crazy person over and over in your head, listen to the sounds around you.
-The sounds of nature are amazingly restorative, and may tip you off to danger like a waterfall, or a predator.
+Instead of replaying an argument over and over in your head, listen to the sounds around you.
+The sounds of nature are amazingly restorative, and may tip you off to danger like a waterfall (which should cause you to start looking around for a cliff not to stumble off of), or a predator.

-Instead of mentally preparing your counter-argument while the other person is prattling on about something ridiculous, try to actually listen and reflect back: "So, you're citing unverifiable anecdotal reports of anal probes as irrefutable evidence of extraterrestrial abduction of humans?"
+Instead of mentally preparing your counter-argument while the other person is prattling on about something ridiculous, try to actually listen and reflect back: "What I'm hearing you say is that aliens have abducted you and subjected you to sexually-themed experiments?"

 Don't get freaked out if some small thing goes awry.
 Think about an alternative solution.
 Early in a multi-day river trip, I was able to use a temple piece from an extra pair of sunglasses to repair a broken tent pole.

 Don't get freaked out if an example you use to make your point falls apart.
-Think of a different example to make your point and see if your argument still holds up: "You know, you're right.
-Extraterrestrial anal probing might be detectable by a medical exam.
-But how can ER doctors tell the difference between probing by alien technology and other, Earthy, types?
-Do the aliens leave biological evidence similar to DNA?"
+Think of a different example to make your point and see if your argument still holds up: "I'm sorry your regular physician was dismissive.
+Perhaps a different doctor could swab for DNA or other evidence?"

 4. Try not to panic